Jaisreet/sudokuvocab/README.md

     <img src = "https://i.imgur.com/NBac6qW.png" title = "mockup12: imgur.com" height="400"/>
     <img src = "https://i.imgur.com/zKfcuZi.png" title = "mockup12: imgur.com" height="400"/>
     <br>
-13. AS a vocabulary learner who wants extra challenging mode, I want a 12x12 version of Sudoku to play on my tablet.
+13. As a vocabulary learner who wants extra challenging mode, I want a 12x12 version of Sudoku to play on my tablet.
  <br> Status: Complete ✅
     - TDD Example:
         - Visible state: The user is presented with 4 options for the size of the grid: 9x9 (default), 4x4, 6x6, and 12x12 in the settings.